 Department of Natural Sciences, Manchester Metropolitan University, (Shrewsbury Office).
 Email: [email protected]

 - See the ‘Example Timetable’ and ‘What’s Included’ sections below for more information about this course.

 - Upon booking you will need to provide individual details of all attendees

 - Please email [email protected] if you have any questions.

 An Amphibian and Reptile Conservation Trust course.

-Tutor: John WilkinsonJohn is a conservation ecologist who has been working with amphibians and reptiles for over 20 years.
-He manages Regional, Science and Training Programmes for the Amphibian and Reptile Conservation Trust (ARC) and is involved in running the National Amphibian and Reptile Recording Scheme (NARRS).
+Tutor: Dr John WilkinsonJohn is a conservation ecologist who has been working with amphibians and reptiles for over 25 years.
+He manages Regional, Science and Training Programmes for the Amphibian and Reptile Conservation Trust (ARC) and has a particular fascination for toads!

 Course overview and evening field visit to Preston Montford ponds.

 Classroom ID sessions and field visits to amphibian and reptile sites in north Shropshire.